kjohann/MasterThesis/Loadtests/Results/Bytes sent received analysis.md

 NOTE: Messages vary a couple of bytes depending on message and client ids.
 Should have made it a more static format (ex. m0001c0001 instead of m1c1)

 NOTE: Hard to predict exact behavior with WS - can vary up to 120, maybe 180 bytes for each "response", can be 3-8 packets.
-120 * 7200 = 864000 bytes
+120 * 7200 = 864000 bytes.
+This variation seems to be with other transports as well, but the insecurity in ignoring some of these, will not be significant.
+It is mostly a set behavior.

 NOTE: Some of the variation is due to SignalR cursor messages

+NOTE: There are some sporadic TCP packets going from the client to the server.
+These seem to be similar across all the transports (54 bytes) and at same interval.

 NOTE: GetData message is less in capture with one browser.
 A full test will contain an array more like this: [911,285,519,447,418,428,357,256] totalling 58 extra bytes pr message.